Coulsdon's Forgotten Tragedy

 (From the Derby Daily Telegraph – Saturday 03 June 1944)

 This was a Pathfinder unit that used a blind bombing system called “Oboe” to mark targets for heavy bombers.
 The crew were Flight Lieutenant(61006) Arthur Charles CARTER, DFC (pilot) RAFVR, and Flying Officer (J/16299) Ernest Walter GARRETT, DFC (navigator) RCAF, flying their 44th operation together.

 The occupants of the houses hit by the stricken Mosquito weren’t so lucky.

 Mr. Robert Roote, an aircraft worker and his wife Mrs. L. W. Roote, of 35 Warwick Rd, Coulsdon, were badly burned when one of the Mosquito’s engines tore through the roof and into the bedroom where they were sleeping with the baby.
 They were rushed to Purley Hospital with their 12 month old son, Alan, who died later of his injuries.
-Four other children in the house escaped unharmed, though it is unclear if they were also members of the same family.
-It is also unclear why the Roote family weren’t at their own home at 35 Warwick Rd.
+His four brothers and sisters escaped unharmed.
+It is unclear why the Roote family weren’t at their own home at 35 Warwick Rd.
 The N.F.S., soldiers and neighbours worked for several hours to remove furniture and valuables from the damaged houses.
 The only other casualty was a warden – Mr. A. E. Playle, who cut his knee badly while tackling a fire in his home.

 Alan Roote’s short life is commemorated on the Civilian War Dead Roll of Honour, located near St. George’s Chapel in Westminster.
 It is likely that his remains were interred in the mass grave at Mitcham Rd cemetery.